msp-strath/cs208-logic/pages/hoare-loops.md

 ## A Strategy for Finding Loop Invariants {id=hoare-loops:strategy}

 Finding a suitable loop invariant can be very hard.
 However, for the kinds of loops we will look at in this course it often works to look at the final postcondition and replace any occurrences of the desired final value (e.g., `X`, `LEN`) with the loop counter (e.g., `I`) that is counting up to that value.
 For problems where the size of the problem solved so far is indexed by the loop counter, and we are not overwriting our original data, this method works well.
-We will see in the next topic a situation where we need to keep track of what has *not* changed and we will have to think harder about the loop invariant.
+We will see in the [next topic](hoare-arrays.md) a situation where we need to keep track of what has *not* changed and we will have to think harder about the loop invariant.

-## Searching {id=hoare-loops:search}
+## Specifying and Verifying Linear Search {id=hoare-loops:search}

 A more interesting example of a program with a loop is one that performs a linear search through an array looking for a specific value.
 The basic specification is that it returns in the `RESULT` variable the index of the value if it is found, and `-1` if it is not.